rust-lang/rfcs/text/0000-feature-metadata.md

 -   If not specified, the default is `false`

 If a downstream crate attempts to use a feature marked `deprecated`, Cargo should produce a warning.
-There are two exceptions to this:

--   If a `since` is specified that is later than the crate's current version, this warning should not be emitted.
--   This warning should not be emitted for crates that reexport the feature under a feature also marked deprecated.
+This warning should not be emitted for crates that reexport the feature under a feature also marked deprecated.
 For example: crate `foo` exports feature `phooey`, and crate `bar` exports feature `barred = ["foo/phooey"]`.
-    If `foo` markes `bar` as deprecated, checking `bar` will emit a warning unless `barred` is also marked `deprecated.
+If `foo` markes `bar` as deprecated, running any cargo action on `bar` will emit a warning unless `barred` is also marked `deprecated.

 Accessing this information will require access to the manifest.